-Development Corporation, and the National Hispanic Christian Leadership Conference filed a petition for writ of mandate and complaint for declaratory and injunctive relief against the Governor, the Director of Finance, and the Controller, seeking the immediate return of approximately \$350 million they alleged was unlawfully diverted from the NMS Deposit Fund to the General Fund in contravention of both section 12531 and the federal consent judgments.
+Development Corporation, and the National Hispanic Christian Leadership Conference filed a petition for writ of mandate and complaint for declaratory and injunctive relief against the Governor, the director of finance, and the controller, seeking the immediate return of approximately \$350 million they alleged was unlawfully diverted from the National Mortgage Special Deposit Fund to the General Fund in contravention of both section 12531 and the federal consent judgments.3

 The trial court concluded section 12531 was intended to effectuate the terms of the federal consent judgments, which required compliance with the instructions provided by former Attorney General Harris in Exhibit B-2 to the National Mortgage Settlement designating the permissible uses of the \$410 million direct payment.
-Rejecting defendants' contention subdivision (e) of that section permitted the Director of Finance to use the NMS Deposit Fund to offset General Fund expenditures regardless of whether such offsets were consistent with these instructions, the trial court reasoned such a reading of the statute would "raise serious doubts about the legality of the statute, not only as to whether the Legislature may override a federal judgment, but also whether the
+Rejecting defendants' contention subdivision (e) of that section permitted the director of finance to use the National Mortgage Special Deposit Fund to offset General Fund expenditures regardless of whether such offsets were consistent with these instructions, the trial court reasoned such a reading of the statute would "raise serious doubts about the legality of the statute, not only as to whether the Legislature may override a federal judgment, but also whether the Legislature constitutionally may delegate to an agency the authority to decide how millions of dollars of state funds shall be spent with virtually no guidance or direction from the Legislature."
+Turning to the question of whether the particular offsets were consistent with the former Attorney General's instructions, the trial court concluded \$331,044,084 was unlawfully appropriated from the National Mortgage Special Deposit Fund for purposes inconsistent with these instructions.
+Nevertheless, pointing out that it lacked the constitutional authority to order the Legislature to appropriate funds, the trial court declared an obligation to restore the unlawfully diverted funds and ordered such restoration "as soon as there is a sufficient appropriation 'reasonably' and 'generally' available for such purpose."

-Organizational plaintiffs are California-based charitable organizations that either provide counseling to homeowners seeking to avoid foreclosure or stand ready to do so should funding become available through replenishment of the NMS Deposit Fund.
+Organizational plaintiffs are California-based charitable organizations that either provide counseling to homeowners seeking to avoid foreclosure or stand ready to do so should funding become available through replenishment of the National Mortgage Special Deposit Fund.

-Since both parties appealed from the trial court's judgment, we refer to National Asian American Coalition et al. as plaintiffs and Edmund G. Brown Jr. et al. as defendants.
+Since both parties appealed from the trial court's judgment, we refer to National Asian American Coalition et al. as plaintiffs and Gavin C. Newsom (successor to Edmund G. Brown, Jr., as Governor) et al. as defendants.